Cellulite: The Naked Truth On A Bumpy Subject

 Vigorous Massage Can Temporarily Smooth Cellulite

 Cellulite is exacerbated by poor circulation, which is why massage may help as a treatment.
-But the massage needs to be vigorous (the deeper the massage gets into the tissues the better), and don't expect long-lasting results.
+But the massage needs to be vigorous (deeper massage stimulates better blood circulation), and the resulting improvement only temporary.

-Two to three days improvement in your cellulite is probably the best you can hope for, although the more regularly you are massaged, the longer-lasting the results.
+Two to three days improvement in your cellulite is probably the best you can hope for, although the more regularly you are massaged, the longer-lasting the results will be.

 Mesotherapy Is Not A Proven Treatment